google/lovefield/docs/spec/03_life_of_db.md

 resolved, a new database instance will be created and returned.
 If the promise is rejected, the `getInstance()` call will also be rejected.

-Users do not need to worry about new indices or altering indices, either.
+Users do not need to worry about new indices or altering indices for version upgrades.
 Query engine will detect index schema change and recreate all the indices when needed.
 Query engine will drop all persisted indices and recreate them in the scenario of database upgrade to ensure data consistency.

 For the case of deleting table, user is responsible to perform the deletion in upgrade function.
 Lovefield does not provide auto-drop due to data safety